mawyss/scion/doc/protocols/casa.rst

 Advantages
 ----------
-With CASA, every AS is free to choose which cryptographic algorithms it wants to support, there is no global agreement necessary.
+With CASA, every AS is free to choose which cryptographic algorithms it wants to support, there is no global agreement necessary, except for the different categories and their options regarding the algorithms.
 Furthermore, CASA introduces only a small overhead in the beacons and does not affect the layout of the data plane packets in any way, meaning that no additional fields are necessary.